gunthercox/ChatterBot/docs/tutorial.rst

 Next, we will add in parameters to specify the input and output terminal adapter.
 The input terminal adapter simply reads the user's input from the terminal.
-The output terminal adapter print's the chat bot's response.
+The output terminal adapter prints the chat bot's response.

 .. code-block:: python